 Residential Property Solicitors

-Eric Robinson Solicitors has been awarded the Law Society’s Conveyancing Quality Scheme (CQS) accreditation.
+Our property solicitors at Eric Robinson Solicitors have been awarded the Law Society’s Conveyancing Quality Scheme (CQS) accreditation.
 CQS accreditations are only awarded to firm’s who meet the Law Society’s rigorous requirements and who have undergone significant additional assessments and training together with annual reviews.

-Whether your buying or selling your home, purchasing or disposing of an investment property, needing advice in relation to leasehold property, lease extensions or landlord and tenant matters, our residential property experts offer a wide range of bespoke property services across all of our offices.
+Whether you’re buying or selling your home, purchasing or disposing of an investment property, needing advice in relation to leasehold property, lease extensions or landlord and tenant matters, our property lawyers offer a wide range of bespoke property services across all of our offices.

-We are a law firm which always aims to offer clients a quality standard of legal advice.
-We recognise the need for good communication throughout the entire duration of property transactions and our skilled individuals will always be in touch to answer any enquiry you might have when looking to buy residential property.
+Our property solicitors always aim to offer clients a quality standard of legal advice for property transactions.
+We recognise the need for good communication throughout the entire duration of property transactions and our specialist property lawyers will always be in touch to answer any enquiry you might have when looking to buy residential property.

-Property law can be complex, our residential property team is here to offer owners the help they need.
+Property law can be complex, our residential property solicitors are here to offer owners the help they need.

-Once you have agreed on a sale price with the person intending to buy your home, you need to instruct a conveyancer to guide you through the legal paperwork.
-This can be a complicated process but at Eric Robinson Solicitors our expert team of property lawyers have experience on our side.
-We will make sure that everything goes smoothly, offering advice every step of the way.
+Once you have agreed on a sale price with the person intending to buy your home, you need to instruct a property conveyancing expert to guide you through the legal paperwork.
+This can be a complicated process but at Eric Robinson Solicitors our expert team of property lawyers have experience on their side.
+They will make sure that everything goes smoothly, offering advice every step of the way.

 We aim to build a strong and collaborative working relationship with any party involved with the sale of residential properties including estate agents, legal advisors, mortgage brokers and auction houses.

 How much can I borrow and what is my budget?